-Gr oup
+roup G

+2008 2009

-2008 RM'000 2007 RM'000
+RM'000 RM'000

+315 (7,751)

-Net unrealised (losses)/gains (315) 50
+Net unrealised (losses)/gains

 (d) Liquidity risk

 The Group manages its debt maturity profile, operating cash flows and the availability of funding so as to ensure that refinancing, repayment and funding needs are met.
 As part of its overall liquidity management, the Group maintains sufficient levels of cash or cash convertible investments to meet its working capital requirements.
 In addition, the Group strives to maintain available banking facilities at a reasonable level to its overall debt position.
 As far as possible, the Group raises committed funding from financial institutions and balances its portfolio with some short term funding so as to achieve overall cost effectiveness.